domino14/macondo/docs/manual/autoplay.md

 `-lexicon CSW19` uses the CSW19 lexicon, for example

-`-letterDistribution norwegian` uses the norwegian letter distribution, for example
+`-letterdistribution norwegian` uses the norwegian letter distribution, for example

 `-leavefile1 filename.idx` sets the first bot's leavefile to `filename.idx`.
 Note that the `filename.idx` must be located inside the `./data/strategy/<lexicon>` directory in order to be found.